TIBCOSoftware/tci-flogo/docs/content/prerequisites/setup-your-environment.md

 ```
 tsc --init
 ```
-You can use the boilerplate tsconfig.json content shown below to your workspace folder.
+You can use the boilerplate tsconfig.json content shown below to your &lt;workspace-folder&gt;.

 ~~~javascript
 {